JithinKS97/riddle/features.md

-## Most basic
+## Features

-1. Brush
+1. Select
-2. Eraser
+2. Transform - translate, rotate, scale
-3. Brush size
+3. Undo?
-4. Brush color
+4. Change stroke and fill of selected shape?
+5. Display name of the person who made the interaction